g3w-suite/g3w-admin/docs/g3wsuite_access_portal.md

 ![](images/manual/g3wclient_icon_config.png)

-### About it
+### Info
-The **About it** session can contains a small introduction and contact information for your company or public facility.
+The **Info** session can contains a small introduction and contact information for your company or public facility.

 ![](images/manual/g3wsuite_portal_aboutit.png)